tgoldenberg/brn-gitbook/chapter_9_creating_events.md

         addUserToGroup={this.addUserToGroup}
       />
     )
+/* ... */
 ```
 ![join group](/images/chapter-9/join-group-2.png)

 ![join group](/images/chapter-9/join-group-1.png)

-Now when you click to join a group, our button should change its content to a success message, and the group should be added to our joined groups in the top level `Groups` component.
+Now when you click to join a group, our button should change its content to a success message, and the group should be added to our joined groups in the top level **Groups** component.
 Notice that we don’t just change the component state but also update our database through a **PUT** call to our Deployd server.

 What about removing oneself from a group?
 For that, we can have an **ActionSheetIOS** component that gives us a list of actions, one of which can be to leave the group.
 Let's add an ellipses icon as the right button of our navigation bar, and have it open up the **ActionSheetIOS** component.